-We have two large gardens, a field crops area and three polytunnels.
+We have two large gardens, a field crops area and four polytunnels.
 We also have an orchard.
-We grow all our own vegetables.
+We aim to grow all our own vegetables.
 Eating what is in the garden does mean eating in season.
 Of course this is easy in August, when the main problem is usually how to use the courgettes and beans fast enough.
 It can be more of a challenge in May, when there may be lots of sprouting broccoli and leeks but not much else.
 To get round this, we do lots of bottling , chutney-making and pickling in the summer so that we have plenty of interesting things to cheer up our meals during the hungry gap.
-All our gardens are gardened organically.
-We make lots of compost and use manure from the goats to keep the soil fertility high.
+All our gardens are gardened according to organic principles.
+We make lots of compost and use manure from the animals to keep the soil fertility high.
 We also sow quite a lot of our beds with green manure in the autumn-to improve fertility and soil structure and keep down the weeds in otherwise empty beds.
 We only use non-hybrid (open pollinated) varieties, so that we are able to save our own seeds.
-We grow some vegetables specifically for seed to be sold to a local seed company.
+We grow some vegetables specifically for seed to be sold to a local seed company, Realseeds.

 THE TOP GARDEN